thingsboard/thingsboard.github.io/docs/pe/user-guide/dashboards.md

         image: /images/user-guide/dashboards/overview/create-dashboard-3-pe.png
         title: 'In the opened dialog, necessary to enter a dashboard title, description is optional.
 Click "Add";'
     3:
-        image: /images/user-guide/dashboards/overview/create-dashboard-4-ce.png
+        image: /images/user-guide/dashboards/overview/create-dashboard-4-pe.png
-        title: 'The created dashboard will open.
+        title: 'Once you have created the dashboard, it will be automatically opened.
 Save it by clicking the "Save" button in the upper right corner.'
     4:
         image: /images/user-guide/dashboards/overview/create-dashboard-4-1-pe.png
-        title: 'Your first dashboard has been created.
-As long as you have one dashboard.
-But as new dashboards are added, they will be added to the top of the table, since the table sorts dashboards using the time of the creation by default.'
+        title: 'Your first dashboard has been successfully created.
+As you continue to add new dashboards, they will appear at the top of the list.
+This default sort is based on the creation timestamp.'

 creating-dashboard-2:
     0: